Don’t be the passive observer of your own creative life

 Take charge today.

-Download your FREE pattern of Rue Galande in Paris and get started stitching
+Download your FREE hand embroidery pattern of Rue Galande in Paris and get started stitching

 “I have always hated satin stitch until I saw your wonderful and quick tip!
 In the past when I would work the satin stitch I would get this big contracted lump where the fabric pulled, ugh.
 Now the fabric lays flat and it looks very neat and I am not frustrated, instead I am happy with the way it looks.
 The added bonus is saving precious embroidery floss in the process.
 Thank you so much for thinking outside of the box and sharing your knowledge, tips, and tricks to make embroidery fun, including the dreaded (for me) satin stitch”